music-encoding/guidelines/_guidelines-v3/21-text/01-textDivisions.md

 languages, each with a different heading:

-{% include plainExample.html example="./v3/examples/text/text-sample329.xml" valid="false" %}
+{% include plainExample.html example="examples/text/text-sample329.xml" valid="false" version=page.version %}

 Having said that [div]({{ site.baseurl }}/{{ page.version }}/elements/div.html){:.link_odd_elementSpec} identifies any structural organization of text, it is often helpful to distinguish the typology of division.
 The attributes **@type** and